 What documents do lenders require for a business line of credit application?

-Standard documentation includes 3 to 6 months of business bank statements, 2 years of business tax returns, a year-to-date profit and loss statement and balance sheet, personal tax returns for all 20%+ owners, a personal financial statement, and accounts receivable aging report if applying for an asset-based line.
-Some lenders also request driver's license, business licenses, and entity formation documents.
+Standard documentation includes 3 to 6 months of business bank statements and 2 years of business tax returns.
+Also needed: year-to-date profit and loss statement, balance sheet, and personal tax returns for all 20%+ owners.

 Financial Disclaimer: The information on this page is provided for educational and informational purposes only and does not constitute financial, investment, legal, or tax advice.
 Credit availability, terms, and rates vary by applicant profile and market conditions.
 All figures and scenarios are illustrative; individual results will differ materially.
 Consult a qualified financial advisor or attorney before making capital decisions.